arcadiapage/arcadiapage.github.io/_posts/2020-07-19-recommended-reading-for-infps.md

 This book is also for those who are overwhelmed with ideas. **How to Be Everything** and **Refuse to Choose** are similar but different.
 One covers information that the other doesn't, and that amazes me.
 Between these two books, you will be finding your way to personal project peace.

+Both of these books are so powerful, that they inspired me to write two books: [I Want to Do All the Things: Finding Balance as a Polymath, Multipotentialite & Renaissance Soul](https://payhip.com/b/4ljG) and [I'm Not Lost.
+I'm an Explorer: A Guide to Seeing Your Path as a Polymath, Multipotentialite, and Renaissance Soul.](https://payhip.com/b/THgfD)

 My favorite idea from **Refuse to Choose** is the Scanner Daybook.
 I've never written down all of my ideas until I got myself a Daybook.
 The act of writing down my ideas and growing them has been so helpful.
 Not only do I avoid starting on meaningless projects, but it also gives me a place to play with my ideas until I'm like, "I'm ready to really do something with this!"

 # Other Reading